NetLogo/NW-Extension/README.md

 If compilation succeeds, `nw.jar` will be created.
 To use the extension, this file and all the other jars will need to be in the `extensions/nw` folder under your NetLogo installation.

-## Credits

-The first versions of the network primitives were written by Forrest Stonedahl.
-They were then ported to a NetLogo 5.0 extension by Seth Tisue.

 ## Terms of Use

 Copyright 1999-2012 by Uri Wilensky.